johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > - Reward yourself after completing challenges
   > - How you spend everyday is how you spend your life.
   > - Explaining problems is good.
 Often the process of laying out the problem will reveal a solution.
-  > - Seeing freiends regularly and getting enough sleep can go a long way to solving existentialism.
+  > - Seeing friends regularly and getting enough sleep can go a long way to solving existentialism.
   > - Complement people more.
   > - Cultivate patience for difficult people.
-Comminication is hard.
+Communication is hard.
   > - Human mood and well-being heavily influenced by simple things: Exercise/ good sleep/light/ being in nature.
 (Experiment with these!)
   > - 90% of everything is crap.
 Look for the 10% (Sturgeons Law)
-  > - Bad things happend dramatically.
+  > - Bad things happen dramatically.
 Good things happen gradually.

-- Strong Arguments agianst the Simulation Hypothesis (Frank Wilczek)
+- Strong Arguments against the Simulation Hypothesis (Frank Wilczek)
-  > - "Worth thinking about, but doesnt take much thought to discredit it"
+  > - "Worth thinking about, but doesn't take much thought to discredit it"
-  > - Laws that we observe dont look like a compently programmed simulation.
+  > - Laws that we observe dont look like a competently programmed simulation.
   > - Lots of hidden complexity.
 (Dig deeper have hidden structure thats "Not used for anything".
 Why do that?
   > - Laws very constrained: local.
 Dont change in time/space.
-In programmed enviroment no reason to obey these.
+In programmed environment no reason to obey these.
 "People who build computer games typically trash them all"

-- If there was some "power of mind" would have to sheild sensitive experiments from the mind.
-Thats never been true.
-Do have to sheild from vibration, radation, ect "Never have to worry about what the guy in the next office is thinking."
+- If there was some "power of mind" would have to shield sensitive experiments from the mind.
+That's never been true.
+Do have to shield from vibration, radiation, etc "Never have to worry about what the guy in the next office is thinking."

 - Is evolution consistent with determinism ?